abbeymondshein/slack-status-cli/readme.md

 ### Setup

-Once you've cloned the repository, navigate to the folder using the command `cd status-cli`.
+Once you've cloned the repository, navigate to the folder using the command `cd slack-status-cli`.
 Once there, you can install status globally with the following command:

 ```shell
 $ npm install -g .